 MANAGEMENT BIOGRAPHY: HAMID LADJEVARDI

-Hamid Ladjevardi is chairperson of American Baltic Investments, a company that identifies, develops, and arranges capital for targeted investment in the Baltic countries, with a focus on energy, finance, real estate, and transit logistics.
+Hamid Ladjevardi is chairman of American Baltic Investments, which identifies, develops, and arranges capital for investment in targeted projects in the Baltic countries, focused on energy, wood products, technology, real estate, trade, and transit logistics.

 Previously, Ladjevardi was co-founder and manager of Baltic Fund I, L.P.
-(1994-2002), the first and longest running private equity fund in the Baltics.
-His responsibilities included managing and operating the fund – including setting up offices in New York, Estonia, Latvia, and Lithuania – and serving on the supervisory boards of major invested companies including several of the largest banks.
+(1994-2002), the first and longest-running private equity fund in the Baltics.
+His responsibilities included managing and operating the fund – including setting up offices in New York, Estonia, Latvia, and Lithuania – and serving on the supervisory boards of major invested companies.

-Ladjevardi previously held senior management positions at the Behshahr Industrial Group in Iran, which his family managed and controlled.
-One of the largest and most diverse private-sector groups of enterprises in that country, the Behshahr Industrial Group was active in banking and insurance, textiles, consumer goods, mining, trade, and distribution, and had extensive trading operations with the United States, Germany, and Japan.
+Ladjevardi previously held senior management positions at the Behshahr Industrial Group (BIG), one of the largest and most diverse private-sector groups of enterprises in Iran, which his family managed and controlled.
+The Behshahr Industrial Group was active in banking and insurance, textiles, consumer goods, mining, trade, and distribution, and had extensive trading operations with the United States, Germany, and Japan.
+Ladjevardi was deputy managing director of the Behshahr Industrial Co., the largest producer of vegetable oil in Iran, and an advisory board member of the holding company the Behshahr Industrial Development Corporation (BIDC), the first publicly held corporation of BIG.

-Ladjevardi also served as vice president of finance, and on the executive committee and board, of Akam Group of Companies, which was active in construction, building materials, real estate, and new business development.
+Ladjevardi also served as deputy managing director of finance and a member of the executive committee and the board of Akam Group of Companies, active in construction, building materials, real estate, and new business development.
 As part of the executive committee, Ladjevardi negotiated with many of the group’s joint venture partners and was subsequently involved in the management of those companies.
+These included Akam Dillion Construction Co, Dravo Corporation, and Owens Corning Fiberglass Corporation.

-In 2000, he conceived and organized the touring Baltic Art Exhibition in the United States, which won the Best International Project of the Year prize from the Latvian Artists Union and Cultural Capital Foundation of Latvia, and the Important Contemporary Artists of Latvia Exhibition, which toured to New York, Washington D.C., Chicago, and Riga, Latvia.
+In 2000, he conceived and organized the world premiere touring Baltic Art Exhibition in the United States, for which he was awarded the Best International Project prize from the Latvian Artists Union and Cultural Capital Foundation of Latvia.
+To mark the 21st anniversary of the declaration of re-independence of the Republic of Latvia in 2012, he helped to conceive and organize the Important Contemporary Artists of Latvia Exhibition, which toured to New York, the Latvian embassy in Washington D.C., the Driehaus Museum in Chicago, and Latvian National Museum in Riga.

 Investing in emerging market countries such as the Baltic States involves special risks.